 There are three criteria that you must meet in order to become a certified fire marshal in Connecticut:

 - You must be certified as a Fire Code Inspector

 - You must be certified as a Fire Investigator

 - You must meet one of the minimum standards of qualification Opens in a new window Opens in a new window Opens in a new windowfor local fire marshals, fire code inspectors or fire investigators as established in statute.

 To become a certified Fire Code Inspector or a certified Fire Investigator, you can either take a training course or take an examination.

-The tests for Fire Code Inspector and Fire Investigator are offered four times a year (Challenge Exams), in February, May, August and November.
-Because of the length of each exam, you can only take one exam per quarter.
+The written tests for Fire Code Inspector and Fire Investigator are offered four times a year (Challenge Exams), in February, May, August and November.
+Because of the length of each written exam, you can only take one exam per quarter.
 The Fire Investigator exam also has a practical assessment, which is offered twice a year in April and November.